jwedj/ArduinoCrashCourse/README.md

                                             ******Project Descriptions*****
   Accelerometer Servo: USE THE FORCE (equals mass times acceleration) to control a servo motor with your hand!!!
          The Accelerometer Servo uses the position of an accelerometer to make a servo move.
 Attach the accelerometer to a glove or              directly to your hand, and make the servo move by changing your hand's position!

-  "Garduino": Soil moisture tracker!
-      Garduino prints out messages in the serial monitor to let you know if your plant's soil moisure levels are A-okay, or if it's time       to water!!!
-Try adding a temperature sensor, or maybe even an irrigation system to Garduino!
-Come up with a way other than serial       monitor to keep track of your plant.
-Concept from http://www.instructables.com/id/Garduino-Gardening-Arduino/

   Hand-Controlled Servo: Control a motor with the movement of your finger.
       The hand-controlled servo project uses a flex sensor attached to a glove (or directly to your finger!) to control a servo motor.
 How cool would this be if you made it wireless!
 Concept from